1 Billion Views

-1 Billion Views is the first studio album by duo Exo-SC, the second official sub-unit of South Korean–Chinese boy group Exo.
+1 Billion Views is the debut studio album by South Korean hip hop duo Exo-SC, the second official sub-unit of South Korean–Chinese boy group Exo.
 It was released on July 13, 2020, by SM Entertainment, and features nine tracks.
 The album debuted at number one on the Gaon Album Chart, and was the duo's first top-ten entry on the Oricon Albums Chart, peaking at number ten in its first week.

 To promote the album, "Telephone" was released as a pre-release single on July 7, 2020, while the eponymous title track served as the second single on July 13, 2020.
 The latter earned the duo their first top-thirty entry on the Gaon Digital Chart since their debut.

 Background and release

 On June 9, SM confirmed that EXO-SC were preparing to release a new album in July.
 On June 23, the album's release date and title were announced along with a teaser image of the digital cover.

 On July 1, a teaser image of the album's track list and schedule was released.
 On July 2, five teaser images of Chanyeol were released, with another five images of Sehun released the next day.
 On July 3, it was reported that the duo participated in writing the lyrics of every song on the album and helped compose the tracks "Telephone", "Fly Away" and "On Me".
 On July 4, five teaser images of both Sehun and Chanyeol were released.
 On July 6, teaser images of the duo both together and individually were released.
 On the same day, it was reported that the album features two solo tracks: "Nothin'", sung by Chanyeol and "On Me", sung by Sehun.
 On July 7, two teaser images of the duo were released.
 On the same day, "Telephone" featuring 10cm was released digitally along with a music video.
 On July 8, teaser images of both members were released, along with the music video for "Nothin'", a solo track by Chanyeol.
 On July 9, the music video for Sehun's solo track "On Me" was released.
 On July 12, "1 Billion Views" music video teaser was released.
 On July 13, the album was officially released along with "1 Billion Views" music video.